dougsummerville/Bare-Metal-Raspberry-Pi-Pico-2/README.md

 A program to test Newlib using the USB CDC serial driver is included.
 To build the UF2 file, run the command

 LIBS="usbcdc.o" make test_newlib.uf2

+A program that flashes the LED using SysTick.
+To build the UF2 file, run the command

+LIBS="led.o systick.o" make test_systick.uf2